DrewThomasson/Derme---Cosmetic-Wellness-Platform/README_DEPLOYMENT.md

 ## Important: Auto-Login Behavior

 ### HuggingFace Spaces Deployment
-When deployed to HuggingFace Spaces, the application automatically logs in users with a demo account. **No login page will be shown** - users are taken directly to the dashboard for immediate testing.
+When deployed to HuggingFace Spaces, the application functions identically to a local deployment.
+Users can register and login using the standard authentication flow.

-- ✅ **Auto-login enabled**: Detects HuggingFace environment via `SPACE_ID` environment variable
-- 🔒 **Login/Register hidden**: Authentication pages and buttons are not displayed
-- 👤 **Demo user**: Automatically logged in as `demo_user` with pre-populated sample allergens
-- 🚫 **No logout**: Logout button is hidden to maintain demo experience

 ### Local Development
 When running locally, the full authentication system is available: